 5. Boosts Immunity

-Drumsticks are rich in vitamin C, iron, and antioxidants, which help strengthen immune defences.
+Drumsticks are rich in vitamin C, iron, and powerful antioxidants that work together to strengthen the body’s natural immune defences and protect against infections.

 6. Anti-Inflammatory and Antioxidant Effects